SwedbankPay/swedbank-pay-sdk-ios/README.md

 [![Dependabot Status][dependabot-badge]][dependabot]
 [![Contributor Covenant][coc-badge]][coc]

-The Swedbank Pay iOS SDK facilitates embedding of [Swedbank Pay payments][dev-portal] to an iOS application.
+The Swedbank Pay iOS SDK facilitates the implementation of the [Swedbank Pay API Platform][dev-portal] in an iOS application.

 ## Installation